jonnor/ESC-CNN-microcontroller/report/report.md

 As expected, the Baseline uses more CPU than our requirements with 971 ms classification time per 730 ms analysis window.

-Stride-DS with 70.9% mean accuracy is able to get quite close close the baseline performance, despite having (from Table \ref{table:models}) $10185/477 = 21x$ fewer multiply-add operations (MACC).
+Stride-DS with 70.9% mean accuracy is able to get quite close the baseline performance, despite having (from Table \ref{table:models}) $10185/477 = 21x$ fewer multiply-add operations (MACC).
 The practical efficiency gain in CPU usage is however only $971/81 = 12x$.